univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 1/15/18: Released version 1.5.4 of Tugboat.
 Host preference file and light code cleanup.

-**1/25/18: Released version 1.7 of Tugboat.
+1/25/18: Released version 1.7 of Tugboat.
 Added logic to handle users with full editing privileges and read-only users.
 Additional logging added to support user levels and diagnose privilege issues.
 Included Windows executable again.
-The login functions in Tugboat and Cargo Ship are diverging, since Cargo Ship was always read-only by nature.**
+The login functions in Tugboat and Cargo Ship are diverging, since Cargo Ship was always read-only by nature.

+**1/29/18: Released version 1.7.1 of Tugboat.
+In audit (read-only) mode, the UI now correctly indicates that the information from the database cannot be changed.
+Corrected a login bug.**

 ## Contents